 What is counselling?

-Counselling is when a client and Counsellor meet to explore difficulties which may include the stressful or emotional feelings of the client.
+Counselling or psychotherapy is when a client and Counsellor, or psychotherapist, meet to explore difficulties which may include the stressful or emotional feelings of the client.

 Counselling can promote the wellbeing of individuals by establishing a safe and therapeutic environment, providing the client with the space to process how certain life events have impacted them.
 Counselling can facilitate the process of healing and growth, allowing the client to build strength and adaptability in their lives.
 The process could also help the client to understand what is that is making them feel a certain way.

 The counsellor-client relationship is built on trust and safety.
 It is the counsellor’s role to maintain a non-judgemental approach and provide a space where the client feels safe enough to share and explore their thoughts and feelings.

 What is the difference between counselling and psychotherapy?